Taipei Metro: Zhonghe-Guangfu line

 The proposed 8-kilometre (5 mi) medium-capacity line would start at Xiulang Bridge and terminate at Sun Yat-sen Memorial Hall station, providing rapid transit access to the eastern portion of Yonghe District, and relieving traffic on existing bridges across the Xindian River.
 It would also connect to five existing metro lines, serve NTU at Gongguan station and provide a second metro line to the Taipei Dome.
-Most of the route replicates a former proposal known as the North-South line, that eventually evolved into the eastern section of the Circular Line.
+Most of the route replicates a former proposal known as the North-South line, that eventually evolved into the eastern section of the Circular line.
 It is currently unknown whether this line will be operated and constructed by Taipei Metro or New Taipei Metro, as 3.1 km (1.9 mi) of the route is situated within the boundaries of New Taipei City, and the remainder within Taipei City, with the feasibility study of the New Taipei section expected to release in the second half of 2026.

-Safety and security
+Incidents

 2001 typhoon flooding

 On 17 September 2001, Typhoon Nari flooded all underground tracks as well as 16 stations, the heavy-capacity system operation control center, the administration building, and the Nangang Depot.
 The elevated was not seriously affected and resumed operations the next day.
 However, the heavy-capacity lines were not restored to full operational status until three months later.